bitfwdcommunity/Blockathon/README.md

 - Reason - Why are you hosting a Blockathon?
 - Organising Team - Who will be helpding you organise this event?
 - Theme - What type of problem are you looking to solve?
-- Name - What will the event be called?
+- Title - What will the event be called?
 - Format - How many hours/days will you run the event for?
 - Date - When will it be held?
 - Venue - How many people can you host?